SAFE-Stack/docs/docs/recipes/developing-and-testing/specify-app-settings.md

-# How do I add custom configuration?
+# How do I add custom application settings?
-There are many ways to supply configuration settings e.g. connection strings to your application, and the [official ASP .NET documentation](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-8.0) explains in great detail the various options you have available.
+There are many ways to supply custom application settings e.g. connection strings to your application, and the [official ASP .NET documentation](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-8.0) explains in great detail the various options you have available.

 ## Configuration of the Server
 In this recipe, we show how to add configuration using an `appsettings.json` configuration file.